Enter LMP, due date, or ultrasound to estimate your conception date and likely window. We also show a timeline of key pregnancy dates.

 Which calculation method is the most accurate?

-An early first-trimester ultrasound provides the most accurate data for determining gestational age and, therefore, the most reliable conception date estimate.
-If you have ultrasound data, use that tab for the best result.
+An early first-trimester ultrasound is most reliable for gestational age and, in turn, your conception-date estimate.
+If you have scan data, use the Ultrasound tab or see the Ultrasound Due Date Calculator.

 Why does my cycle length matter for the LMP calculation?